EPCCed/MPI_Intro_Self_Service/content/Part0_Introduction/contents.md

 - Measure and comment on the performance of MPI codes
 - Design and implement efficient parallel programs to solve regular-grid problems

+Before starting the lecture material it is important that you obtain an account on one of the target HPC systems, ARCHER2 or Cirrus, and that you can log in.
+This block also contains some information on options for viewing the videos which are hosted by the University of Edinburgh's Media Hopper Create service.

 ## Prerequisites